dlh-unsw/arduinokit/readme.md

-#Arduino Kit Guide
+##Arduino Kit Guide

 This guide will go through the components in your arduino kit from UNSW Art & Design, providing links to example code and projects, as well as to more in-depth, technical information about the sensors and actuators included in the kits.
+If you have further questions about any components, ask someone in the Digital Learning Hub in E110 for more info.

 **NB: Never solder anything directly to the components in the kits, and remember to [bend legs/leads properly](https://www.youtube.com/watch?v=_MWwMQvWbOs).
-If you need a component soldered into a project, talk to Elias or someone at the Digital Learning Hub in E110 about how you can achieve the desired effect without soldering the part directly.**
+If you need a component soldered into a project, talk to staff in the Digital Learning in E110, or the Makerspace, about how you can achieve the desired effect without soldering the part directly.**

 ## Sensors (inputs)